Production

 Merino Wool

 The wool from Merino sheep is more refined and softer than regular wool.
 Its distinctive benefit is regulating moisture and keeping you dry in warm and cold climates.
 Merino wool is as natural as it comes; it will decompose after just 12 months if left in the soil.
-We use two different merinos in our collections, fine and ultrafine.
+We use three different merinos in our collections - Fine, Ultrafine and Super Geelong.

 Knitwear with Merino Wool: